MishC/HTML_CSS_JavaScript/Udacity_Racer/README.md

 # Welcome to the One and only UdaciRacer Simulation Game

 Hello!
 This is just a simple clicking game where I made the frontend.
 API (backend) in Go was made by Udacity and I didn't touch it at all.
+I fill out the code in frontend where was assignement by "TODO " comments.

 How to run the game?
 1. API run in separate terminal